sfernana/FCCDIRAC/README.md

 With the 2 following examples, the user has to consider that there exist a "UserJob" (inheriting from DIRAC Job) that may contain one or several applications.

+Before using ILCDirac, ensure that you set DIRAC environment and updated the proxy (if it is outdated, after 24h ) !

+	source /path/to/dirac/installation/bashrc
+	dirac-proxy-init

 ### a - Simple FCC Job